sebamarynissen/simtropolis-channel/README.md

 to the `metadata.yaml` file.
 That's all there is to it!
 The channel will automatically fill in the rest of the gaps, such as the package name, summary, description, assets, ...

+> ![NOTE]
+> By default, you can only publish a package under your own account name as group.
+If you'd like to upload packages under another group name as well, file a PR to add yourself to `permissions.yaml`, or contact [smf_16](https://community.simtropolis.com/profile/259789-smf_16/) on Simtropolis.

 Note that you can only override *packages* in your `metadata.yaml` file.
 *Assets* are handled automatically: every folder you upload to the STEX gets added as an asset to the metadata.